ElazarK/content-docs/playbooks/Employee_Offboarding_Retain_&_Delete.md

-This playbook playbook performs retention and deletion of user information as part of the IT - Employee Offboarding playbook.
+Performs retention and deletion of user information as part of the IT - Employee Offboarding playbook.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.